 Here are some tips to help you determine whether or not you need to build an annual portfolio.

 The most obvious reason to create a portfolio is to meet state reporting requirements.
 Some states require that you keep a representative sample of your child’s work to show progress and improvement over the course of the year.

-An annual portfolio provides a great tangible way for you to observe growth, learning, and progress for yourself.
+An annual portfolio provides a great tangible way for you to supplement your evaluation charts so as to easily observe growth, learning, and progress.
 You can compare work from the beginning and ending of a school year or compare from year to year.

-If your child has special needs or health issues, a portfolio can offer a vital resource for charting patterns, improvement and decline, or red flags.
+If your child has special needs or health issues, combining a portfolio with your evaluation charts can offer a vital resource for charting patterns, improvement and decline, or red flags.
 Portfolios are also helpful for identifying growth, change, or potential issues if your family is dealing with special circumstances such as a move, parental deployment, illness, or other major life change.

 Points to Ponder

 If by this point you’ve decided that you do need to create an annual portfolio, you are probably wondering where to begin.
 Here are some tips for building an annual portfolio.

 While it can be tempting to save every assignment, worksheet, and project, it really isn’t necessary.
 The goal of a portfolio is to show your child’s progress.
 Regularly go through your child’s schoolwork and choose items that best represent your child’s work.
 Also include notes about developmental and emotional milestones.
 Be sure to choose from the beginning, middle, and end of the year.

 If your curriculum has a scope and sequence, add that to the portfolio.
 Check off each item as it is mastered.
 You can also find checklists online for a variety of subjects or create your own based on what your child is learning.
 For example, a kindergarten checklist might include items such as reciting the alphabet, counting to 20, or tying shoes.
 A high school checklist could include important household skills or a list of topics covered in history.